na-na-hi/renget/archive/donquijanon.md

 ### Rotting Soulmate
 ->![soul](https://files.catbox.moe/c3x0d1.png)<-
-Inspired by the story of the same name. https://www.characterhub.org/characters/donquijanon/rotting-soulmate
+Based on the story of the same name. https://www.characterhub.org/characters/donquijanon/rotting-soulmate

 Don't use my bots if you're a discordtranny or redditard.